ducquando/learn-swift/README.md

 print(randomNum, "becomes", result)
 ```

-#### 8. Recursions
+### I. Recursions

-*Recursion* is a common techique in programming that makes a function call itself.
+*Recursion* is a common technique in programming that makes a function call itself.
 A recursion must include a base case and a recursive call, which is reflected in the below recursive function's skeleton.

 ```swift
 // Skeleton of recursion